nebyuabayneh/alx-low_level_programming/0x0B-malloc_free/README.md

 2. Write a function that concatenates two strings.<br />
 3. Write a function that returns a pointer to a 2 dimensional array of integers.<br />
 4. Write a function that frees a 2 dimensional grid previously created by your alloc_grid function.<br />
-5. Write a function that concatenates all the arguments of your program.<br />
+100. Write a function that concatenates all the arguments of your program.<br />
-6. Write a function that splits a string into words.<br />
+101. Write a function that splits a string into words.